aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 - **Suitability**: Recommended for large parameter spaces due to its efficiency.

 ### Financial ML Applications:
-- Used in factor model optimization, portfolio weight optimization (modern portfolio optimization), and daily rebalancing.
+- Used in factor model optimization, portfolio weight optimization (modern portfolio optimization), daily rebalancing.

 ---

 ## TPE Estimator (Tree-structured Parzen Estimator)
 - **Description**: A sequential model-based optimization (SMBO) approach that models the probability of good and bad outcomes.
-  - A form of Bayesian optimization; uses a probabilistic model.
+  - A form of Bayesian optimization method; a probabilistic model.
-  - Models the distribution of hyperparameters (e.g., Gaussian).
+  - Models distribution of hyperparameters (e.g. Gaussian).
-  - Utilizes an objective function (accuracy, loss, etc.).
+  - Uses an objective function (accuracy, loss, etc.).

 ### Functionality:
-- Estimates expected improvement over existing combinations for each possible set.
+- Estimates expected improvement to existing combinations for each possible set.
-- Requires more evaluations for complex models to better predict hyperparameter performance.
+- For complex models, it will need to have more evaluations to better predict the performance of hyperparameters.

 ### Financial ML Applications:
-- Used for sophisticated ML-based trading strategies, real-time hyperparameter changes, factor selection, risk model optimization, and modeling changes in market regimes.
+- Used for sophisticated ML-based trading strategies, real-time hyperparameter changes, factor selection, risk model optimization, and modeling changes in market regime.

 ---